 Postmodernist art is important because it invites us to recognize the particular brutal emptiness of the twentieth century.
 But in its laboured refutation of a tradition that is increasingly difficult to identify and in its persistent depictions of the passive, vacant mindlessness readily generated by the various media around us, it is conflated with the context of its making, not transcending the problem but being an instance of it.
 Debilitating deconstructions dissolving into pathetic patter.

 Current fiction is remarkable for its detachment, its refusal to be affiliated, its suspicion of the old hierarchies and authorities.
 It is not modernist or pre-modernist or postmodernist or of that debate, but managing nevertheless to be both arriving and departing at once.
 If I am right that we are moving into a different period of creative prose, it is characterized by a writing which, freed from the middle-class monologue, is experimentation in the real sense, exploiting traditions and not being wasted by them.
-The writer today is managing to reassert the act of narration — the telling not simply of fictions but stories — not in deference to the referential workings of bourgeois realism but as an instance of the human imagination.
-In the work of many writers — Salman Rushdie is an outstanding example — we are moving closer to the fiction of Gabriel Márquez or Italo Calvino, a magic realism, rising out of an age of technical exhaustion, where telling is at the centre of our consciousness.
+The writer today is managing to reassert the act of narration – the telling not simply of fictions but stories – not in deference to the referential workings of bourgeois realism but as an instance of the human imagination.
+In the work of many writers, and, here, particularly in that of Hoban or Tennant and especially Salman Rushdie, we are moving closer to the fiction of Gabriel Márquez or Italo Calvino, a magic realism, rising out of an age of technical exhaustion, where telling is at the centre of our consciousness.

 The old divisions and the old generalizations are no longer usable.
-The fiction of today is testimony to an invasion of outsiders, using a language much larger than the culture.
+The fiction of today is, as Lorna Sage points out in her symposium essay, testimony to an invasion of outsiders, using a language much larger than the culture.
 The English novel has been characterized by the self-depictions of its maker’s dominance: the novel of sense and sensibility is informed by the authority of belonging.
 Today, however, the imagination resides along the peripheries; it is spoken through a minority discourse, with the dominant tongue re-appropriated, re-commanded, and importantly re-invigorated.
 It is, at last, the end of the English novel and the beginning of the British one.